EkowSackey/Task-Manager-CLI/README.md

 ## Usage
-Follow the console UI commands to use.
-Please make sure to input the right formats at all times.
+Follow the intuitive console UI commands to use.

 ## Contributing